*Magnify*

 He turned his back on her.

-She had chosen her patron carefully; had only promised living flesh and fealty, kept title to the fire of her lungs, as well as her unborn daughter's tears.
-Mother had always begged Kindy to learn from her mistakes, though in slipping past the pitfalls, Kindy had rushed to the same terrible place.
+She had chosen her patron carefully; had promised only living flesh and fealty, kept title to the fire of her lungs, as well as her unborn daughter's tears.
+Mother had always begged Kindy to learn from her family's mistakes, though in slipping past the pitfalls, Kindy had rushed to the same terrible place her mother had stood.
 At least her patron faerie had taught her the best of four letter words.
 Under her breath, she swore, "Siak."

 The flames hissed and spit.

-And the fey dealer's desire to trap the greediest and most violent assured her there would be no--what was the word?
+The fey dealer's desire to trap the greediest and most violent assured her there would be no--what was the word?
 Malfeasance?
 The faerie trickery would be downright amusing next to the heartbreak her mother had unwittingly embraced, selling herself for power.
 She had to admit, the greedy-dragon myth was the most brazen con she had ever heard.
-To think anybody would covet pocket change when they can burn the mountain into gold and bullion into steak?
+To think a dragon would covet pocket change when they can burn the mountain into gold and bullion into steak?

-As she caught the precious drops of sorrow, she felt her mother's ghostly hand on her back.
+As the precious drops of sorrow fell into the hungry bottle, she felt her mother's ghostly hand on her back.

-One day she would collect enough tears to trade words with her fallen mother.
-She was glad that the fiend had not let her mother pass beyond the white gates.
+One day, she would collect enough tears to trade words with her fallen mother.
+She was glad that her mother's patron–fiend that he was–had kept the woman bound from seeking the white gates.
 Perhaps Mother had bargained better than Kindy imagined.

 © Copyright 2024 Joto-Kai (jotokai at Writing.Com).
 All rights reserved.